alex94945/app-agent/project-docs/design_doc.md

 ---

 **Take‑away**: Expose a rich toolbelt, let the Python LangGraph agent plan freely, and use deterministic guard‑rails (lint, tests, diagnostics) to *augment*—not constrain—the LLM.
-This yields a flexible, end‑to‑end coding partner that can scaffold, debug, and deploy a Next.js app with surprisingly little bespoke code.
+This yields a flexible, end‑to‑end coding partner that can initialize from a predefined template, debug, and deploy a Next.js app with surprisingly little bespoke code.